ja3067/ja3067.github.io/about.md

 * <a href="https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/leaderboard">**Cats & Dogs Redux Classification:**</a> An amusing Kaggle challenge, competiters were tasked to distinguish between cats and dogs in several hundred thousand images.
 My model achieve a loss of .46, placing it in the top half of all submissions.

+* <a href="https://www.kaggle.com/c/cifar-10/leaderboard">**CIFAR-10 Classification:**</a> A classification challenge on the classic CIFAR-10 dataset of color images.
+10 class, tens of thousands of images.
+My first model achieved a loss of 0.75810, placing it in the top half of all submissions.

 ### Contact me

 [ja3067@columbia.com](mailto:ja3067@columbia.edu.com)